creative-tutorials/hashtag/README.md

    ```sh
    yarn install
    ```
 3. To become admin and manage all post data, and user auth.
 You need to fill out a form, and I'll send you our app API_KEY. `Note that your request will be denied if you aren't trusted or you violate any of the terms of usage/service in the app.
-Please also take note that to become an admin you must be active on the app for **2months** when the app releases before granting access to such application`
+Please also take note that to become an admin you must be active on the app for **2months** when the app releases before granting such permission`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>